duolu/pyrotation/README.md

 The "mode" can be one of the following:

-* "u" or "angle - angle-axis (default if mode is not given)
+* "u" or "angle_axis" - angle-axis (default if mode is not given)
-* e - Euler angles (in z-y'-x" intrinsic convention)
+* "e" or "euler" - Euler angles (in z-y'-x" intrinsic convention)
-* r - rotation matrix
+* "r" or "R" or "rotation_matrix" - rotation matrix
-* q - unit quaternion
+* "q" or "quaternion" - unit quaternion

+For example, if the following command is used,

+	$ python3 ./pyrotation_demo.py q

+the demo with quaternion is shown.

 ### Demo of Angle-Axis Representation